MedicalDataAnalysis/Heart_Disease-Wisconsin-/_Report/report.md

 - Doctors will make better diagnosis with help of these algorithms applied to medical data.

-### In the future
+### 3.4 In the Future

 - GitHub organization: `MedicalDataAnalysis`

 - repository: `Heart_Disease`

-- Plan to make repositories for other disease whenever we get the data.
+- Plan to make repositories for other disease whenever we get the data

-- Build medical platform using models we created.
+- Build medical platform using models we created